eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.1 PID or attestation lifecycle

-[Section 4.6.4](#464-person-identification-data-pid) above presented the lifecycle of a PID within an Wallet Unit:
+[Section 4.6.5](#465-pid-or-attestation) above presented the lifecycle of a PID or attestation within an Wallet Unit:

 1. Using their Wallet Unit, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.
 The required trust relationships for issuance are discussed in [Section 6.6.2](#662-pid-or-attestation-issuance) below.